short horror stories

 Or something inside me.

 Whatever happened, it eased the pain.
 It didn’t disappear completely, but it became barely perceptible.
 The sound of scratching drew my attention to the wall; there were more rats.
 The thing—whatever it is—drove me to the corner, close to the source of the commotion.
 With no conscious input, my fists slammed through the drywall and into the void behind.

 I didn’t feel a thing as small, sharp teeth tore into the flesh on my palms.
 The tendrils shot out again, disappearing into the darkness before returning with three angry rats.
 Again, the tendrils sucked them dry from the inside in a bizarre spectacle: their midsections sagged inward before their ribs snapped.
 Their eyes fell back and popped deep into their skulls where the tendrils liquified them.
 As the feeding concluded, we tossed aside the limp carcasses; they fell to the floor like dirty socks.

-The creature inside, however, wasn’t satiated; the rats were hors d’oeuvres.
+This didn’t satiate the creature inside, however; the rats were merely hors d’oeuvres.

 Almost as if answering some macabre prayer, a banging came at my door.
 It was my shithead neighbor, yelling about the racket.
 Yes, the same jerkoff who played dubstep at an obnoxious volume at three in the morning couldn’t handle my impromptu remodeling.
 The tendrils read my mind—or perhaps planted the idea—and withdrew into my gums, allowing me to speak.
 I told him to go fuck himself, knowing exactly how he would respond and what would happen when he did.